 When you’re on the main stage, you have to be a performer and entertainer.
 You have to fill up the stage and kind of be a pop star.
 Over here, I really feel like a club DJ.
 I see the people having a good time, and I love it.

-When you’re in Europe, are your sets different?
 What’s the vibe like when you’re up there?
+How are your sets different?

 Towards the end of my set today, I’ll play some of the more uplifting future housey stuff, and some more energetic stuff, like my song “Feel Good” with Mike Williams.
 When I play festivals, I play way harder.